 IMPA maintains a 401(k) and 457(b) plan on behalf of all employees meeting certain eligibility requirements regarding length of employment, age and employee contributions.
-Employer contributions to the plan were approximately \$1.2 million and \$1.1 million for 2019 and 2018, respectively.
+Employer contributions to the plan were approximately \$1.2 million for 2020 and 2019.